Principle #5

 Pretesting Ensures Quality

-Back to Principles Pretesting Ensures Quality Principle: Testing surveys with sample respondents identifies problems that creators miss and improves data quality.
-Even experienced researchers develop
+Back to Principles Principle #7 Pretesting Ensures Quality Principle: Testing surveys with sample respondents identifies problems that creators miss and improves data quality.
+Even experienced researchers develop blind spots to

 Create your free account to design surveys, collect responses, analyze data, and generate reports with ease.